Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 # What I am working on and planning on maybe doing in the future

 #### Right now
-- Bugs and small things
+- Bugs and small things (there is always bugs and small things...)
+- Creating localization support and moving all strings visible for the users there

 #### Higher priority things to do

 #### Lower priority things to do
-- Creating localization support and moving all strings visible for the users there (resourceBundle)
 - handling of categories/playlists/image does no longer exist

+        // Note for self when implementing
+        try {
+            CategoryUtils.valueOf(uploadQueueVideos.get(selected).getCategory());
+        } catch (IllegalArgumentException e) {
+            AlertUtils.simpleClose("Category not valid", "The selected category does no longer exist") }

 #### Thinking about
 - Keep even unstarted uploads on close?